vertica/vertica-containers/UDx-container/README.md

 ## Loading your UDx into the test Vertica server

 When the test Vertica server is ready, you can use `vsql` to load the UDx.
-The following command loads the `AggregateFunctions` library and execute some functions from it:
+The following commands load the `AggregateFunctions` library and execute some functions from it:

 ```shell
 $ cd tmp-test/examples